 Recoverable amount is the higher of fair value less costs to sell and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.
+In assessing value in use, the estimated future cash flows are discounted to their present value.

 If the recoverable amount of an asset or CGU is estimated to be less than its carrying amount, the carrying amount of the asset or CGU is reduced to its recoverable amount.
-An impairment loss is recognized immediately in profit or loss.
+An impairment loss is recognized immediately in income.

 Where an impairment loss subsequently reverses, the carrying amount of the asset or CGU is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset or CGU in prior years.
-A reversal of an impairment loss is recognized immediately in profit or loss.
+A reversal of an impairment loss is recognized immediately in income.